governify/governify-web/content/customization/dashboard.md

     In this dashboard we will declare 2 dashboards for the guarantees _CORRELATION_INPROGRESSISSUES_NEWBRANCH_, _CORRELATION_INREVIEWISSUES_OPENPR_ and _CORRELATION_DONEISSUES_MERGEDPR_, the first one simplified where we will represent the averages in simple gauge type graphs and the second one more detailed where we will show different graphs, one a bit simpler where we will only see the evolution of the measure and the other 2 more complex where we will see a comparison with the rest of the members of the PSG2 scope.

+    The first part of the agreement is the default config which is not important for what concerns us.
     ```json
     {
         "id": "tpa-1010101010",